I was born in Queens, New York City, something I admit I take pride in.

 If you had told me that my life would be how it is now, when I was 20, I would have been very skeptical.
 International marriage?
 Actually visiting Europe?
 Dreams coming true?
 Not that there haven’t been great hardships along the way.

-If you looked at my daily life, you’d see mothering, reading, writing, eating (oops), time online, and watching shows like This is Us(love it!) and Once Upon a Time with my husband, in the evenings.
+If you looked at my daily life, you’d see mothering, reading, writing, eating (oops), time online, and watching shows like This is Us(love it!) and Once Upon a Time with my husband.
 I love the older Gilmore Girls and The Office.
 I’m also a sucker for period dramas like Downton Abbey and Jane Austen movies.